beginning of content

 How can I help my baby develop?

-It’s also a good idea to think about preparing your home for when they start moving around.
-It could happen soon!
+It's also a good idea to think about preparing your home for when they start moving around.
+Simple changes now can help keep them safe as they become more active.

 Resources and support